ZerO-In Dialogue #1 on Grid-Interactive Net Zero Energy Buildings (G-NZEB)

 1.John Smith-Sreen (Director, Indo-Pacific Office of USAID/India)

 John has been serving as the Director of the Indo-Pacific Office since October 2021.
 Until recently, John served as the Economic Growth Office Director in Bangladesh and as Deputy Mission Director in Karachi, Pakistan.
 From 2016-18, John was the Director of the Afghanistan Division in the Office of Afghanistan and Pakistan Affairs (OAPA) in Washington, DC.
 A member of the Senior Foreign Service, John joined USAID in 2000 and has now served in seven Missions including India, Jordan, Afghanistan, Sri Lanka, Kenya/East Africa, Pakistan, and Bangladesh.
 Over the years, he has worked with CARE, Catholic Relief Services, the American Red Cross, and the World Wide Fund for Nature (WWF)

 2.Atul Bali (Chief General Manager, National Smart Grid Mission)

-Atul Bali is an Electrical Engineer who has over 28 year of rich experience in the power sector.
-His experience spans design, engineering,monitoring and successful implementation of SCADA/EMS/DMS projects.
-He has worked in NHPC, POWERGRID and PFC, the Navratna Public Sector Undertakings of the Ministry of Power, Government of India.
-He has been associated from concept to commissioning of Unified Load Despatch & Communication Scheme and has also supervised the implementation of IT based distribution reform projects under prestigious Restructured Accelerated Power Development and Reforms Programme (RAPDRP).
+Atul Bali is an Electrical Engineer who has over 28 years of rich experience in the power sector.
+His experience spans design, engineering, monitoring and successful implementation of SCADA/EMS/DMS projects.
+He has worked in NHPC, POWERGRID, and PFC, the Navratna Public Sector Undertakings of the Ministry of Power, Government of India.
+He has been associated from concept to commissioning of the Unified Load Despatch & Communication Scheme and has also supervised the implementation of IT-based distribution reform projects under the prestigious Restructured Accelerated Power Development and Reforms Programme (RAPDRP).